tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Peru.md

 * Use the [Queries API or SDK]({{< ref "Queries.md" >}}).
 {{% /alert %}}

-## Submit transaction with credit or debit cards
+## Submit transactions using credit or debit cards
 This method lets you process the payments performed by your customers using credit or debit cards.
 For Peru, you can perform the two-step flows (**Authorization**, **Capture**), and one-step flows (**Charge**).
 For more information, refer to [Payment flows]({{< ref "payments.md#payment-flows" >}}).

-### Variables for request and response
+### Parameters for request and response

 <details>
 <summary>Request</summary>